dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/new-field.md

     Update-Database
     ```

 Run the app and verify you can create/edit/display movies with a `Rating` field.
+If the database is not seeded, stop IIS Express, and then run the app.

 >[!div class="step-by-step"]
 [Previous: Adding Search](xref:tutorials/razor-pages/search)